ykashou/latex-elder-theory/implementation_plan.md

 - Example application to knowledge domain transitions
 - Stability criteria relating perturbation magnitude, mass ratio, and orbital parameters

-## Current Task:
-**Category**: Core Mathematical Foundations
+### 3. Core Mathematical Foundations
 **Task**: Verify gravitational equations
 **Priority**: High
 **Description**: Ensure all gravitational interaction equations are dimensionally consistent and physically valid
+**Implementation**: Created a new appendix chapter "Validation of Elder Gravitational Equations" with:
+- Comprehensive dimensional analysis of all key gravitational equations
+- Verification of physical validity through conservation principles
+- Proof of consistency with Newton's laws of motion
+- Mathematical validation of energy and angular momentum conservation
+- Extension to tensor formulation for curved parameter spaces
+- Tables documenting dimensional consistency for each equation

+## Current Task:
+**Category**: Core Mathematical Foundations
+**Task**: Derive critical phase thresholds
+**Priority**: Medium
+**Description**: Mathematically derive the phase difference thresholds at which knowledge transfer occurs